Connect your channels

 If you use an email provider like SendGrid, Mailgun, Amazon SES, or your own SMTP server, you can connect an email channel by entering the details your provider gives you (e.g. API key or server address).
 Chatlane will show you an inbound address to use—any email sent to that address lands in this inbox.
 You'll also set the "from" name and address (and optional signature) so replies look right to customers.

 Inboxes tied to orders or tickets: If your inbox is an entity inbox (grouped by order, ticket, or another record), you may see a special address format so that messages are linked to the right record.
 Use the format shown in your channel settings so conversations stay grouped correctly.
+With a custom domain, the entity-specific address can be as short as [email protected].

 Email (Gmail or Outlook)